 One of the ways in which Colorado prosecutors prove drunk driving is through a DUI blood test or DUI breath test.
 DUI chemical tests measure the amount of alcohol present in your blood.
 This is known as your “BAC” – your blood alcohol concentration or blood alcohol content.

 Like all the best Colorado DUI defense lawyers, we understand the science behind rising blood alcohol levels.
-We invite you to contact our caring DUI attorneys for a free consultation to find out if your blood level was on the rise when you were arrested for:
+We invite you to contact our caring DUI attorneys for a consultation to find out if your blood level was on the rise when you were arrested for: